acharabin/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

    s3.download_file(<s3 bucket>, f"""<prefix>/{file_name}""", f"""<path>/{file_name}""")secret
    ```

-### Voice Recording
+### Voice recording

 AC-Voice-Cloning-Data is available in the repo for use in model training.
 The first 10% of passages (1250) in the LJ Speech Dataset were used.
-To record and use a new voice, make a copy of the AC-Voice-Cloning-Data folder and replace existing recordings in AC-Voice-Cloning-Data/wavs/train with new .wav voice recordings for each passage in AC-Voice-Cloning-Data/filelists/acs_audio_text_train_filelists.txt.
-Repeat for the validation filelist.
-The end result is ~ 2.4 hours of recorded audio which takes ~ 8-10 hours of recording time.
+To record and use a new voice using the same script, record each passage in the AC-Voice-Cloning-Data/filelists/acs_audio_text_<train or validation>_filelists.txt scripts and organize outputs chronologically in a folder.
+Then, complete the steps noted in the [Data Acquisition section](#data-aquisition).
+The end result is ~ 2.4 hours of recorded audio which takes ~ 10 hours of recording time.
 Mels can be generated in advance by running the scripts/prepare_mels_ac.sh file after ensuring the script references the new audio folder.
-Additional tools and tips for recording, file administration, and audio editing will be added at a later time.

 ### Training hyperparameters